ESWATINI CULTURE

 EMAGANU/MARULA CEREMONY

 This annual event takes place around February to April of each year.
-It symbolises the harvest of the Marula fruit, women deliver the traditional brew to Her Majesty the Queen Mother.
+It symbolises the harvest of the Marula fruit where women deliver the marula drink to Her Majesty the Queen Mother.
 This is followed by the festival where Emaswati are united in song and dance.
-The women in particular, dominate the festivities as they are the brewers of the marula beer as well manufacturers of the skin care products from the fruit.
+The women in particular, dominate the festivities as they are the brewers of the marula drink as well manufacturers of the skin care products from the fruit.

 UMHLANGA/REED DANCE

 This annual event customarily takes place around late August to early September of each year.
-It is for celebrating the virginity of young Swazi women, thus its attraction of young maidens from all over the Kingdom.
+The Reed is used to repair the windbreak around the Royal residence.
+The Event is also for celebrating the purity of young Emaswati women, thus its attraction of young maidens from all over the Kingdom.
 The maidens gather Reed and bring it back to the Royal Residence and deliver it to their Majesties.
-The maidens then proceed to dance before their Majesties, led by Princesses.
+The maidens then proceed to dance before their Majesties.

 Umhlanga/Reed Dance Ceremony